Package 'Pv3Rs'

 y

 Observed data in the form of a list of lists.
-Alleles should be provided as a set of distinct alleles for each infection (per marker).
-The number of entries is the number of episodes in chronological order.
+The outer list is a list of episodes in increasing chronological order.
+The inner list is a list of named markers per episode.
 Episode names can be specified, but they are not used.
-Each episode is in turn a list of observed alleles for each marker, which must be named, or NA if not observed.
-For a given marker, alleles are modeled as categorical random variables.
-As such, allele names are arbitrary, but must correspond with frequency names (see examples below).
+Markers must be named.
+Each episode must list the same markers.
+If not all markers are typed per episode, data on untyped markers can be encoded as missing (see below).
+For each marker, one must specify an allelic vector: a set of distinct alleles detected at that marker.
+NAs encode missing per-marker data, i.e., when no alleles are observed for a given marker.
+NA entries in allelic vectors that contain both NA and non-NA entries are ignored.
+Allele names are arbitrary, but must correspond with frequency names (see examples below).
 The same names can be used for alleles belonging to different markers.
 As such, frequencies must be specified per named allele per named marker.

 fs

-List of allele frequencies as vectors.
+List of per-marker allele frequency vectors.
 Names of the list must match with the marker names in y.
 Within lists (i.e., for each marker), frequencies must be specified per allele name.

 prior

 Matrix of prior probabilities of the recurrence states for each recurrent episode.
-Each row corresponds to an episode in chronological order.
+Each row corresponds to an episode in increasing chronological order.
 The column names must be C, L, and I for recrudescence, relapse and reinfection respectively.
-Row names can be specified by they are not used.
-If prior is not provided, a uniform prior will be used.
+Row names can be specified but they are not used.
+If prior is NULL (default), per-episode recurrent states are equally likely.

 return.RG